-Roberta obtained a degree in Archaeology at the University of Suor Orsola Benincasa in Naples and specialized in Cultural Heritage Conservation at postgraduate level.
+Roberta earned her degree in Archaeology from the University of Suor Orsola Benincasa in Naples and specialized in Cultural Heritage Conservation at postgraduate level.
 She is a licensed guide for the Campania region and has been involved in Cultural Heritage accessibility and mobility programmes.

-Riccardo holds a Ph.D. in art history from the University of Naples Federico II and a degree in art history from the University Suor Orsola Benincasa.
+Riccardo holds a Ph.D. in Art History from the University of Naples Federico II and a degree in Art History from the University Suor Orsola Benincasa.
 He is a native of Naples and also a classically trained musician, with a degree in classical guitar from the Conservatoire of Naples San Pietro a Majella.
-Beside his work as a licensed tour guide in all the archaeological sites (Pompei, Herculaneum, Oplontis), churches, and museums of the Campania Region, he has hold many conferences about medieval illuminations, and about relations between visual arts and music during Roman Antiquity and the Middle Ages.
+Besides his work as a licensed tour guide of all the archaeological sites (Pompei, Herculaneum, Oplontis, the Phlegrean Fields), churches, and museums of the Campania Region, he has held many conferences about medieval illuminations, and about relations between visual arts and music during Roman Antiquity and the Middle Ages.
 From 2006 to 2009 he worked as assistant professor at the "Suor Orsola Benincasa" University, in Naples.
-Riccardo also is a licensed art history teacher for secondary school.
+Riccardo also teaches art history at a secondary school.